Griff Whalen: 2015

-On October 18, 2015 against the New England Patriots, Indianapolis coach Chuck Pagano called for a trick play on 4th and 3 late in the third quarter with the Colts trailing 27–21.
+On October 18, 2015, against the New England Patriots, Indianapolis coach Chuck Pagano called for a trick play on 4th and 3 late in the third quarter with the Colts trailing 27–21.
 The play left Whalen accidentally snapping the ball to Colt Anderson with no Colts teammates blocking and two Patriots players standing over the ball.
 The play was stopped for a loss, the Patriots took over on downs and scored a touchdown en route to a 34–27 victory.
 The play was questioned by numerous NFL experts and players from around the league.
 In the game, he did score his first touchdown since the 2013 season with a late score to pull within a touchdown of the Patriots.
 Just a week later, Whalen was part of a second disastrous special teams play, when he fumbled on a kick return which led to a touchdown in a game against the New Orleans Saints.
 Whalen redeemed himself the following week against the Carolina Panthers by catching all five of his targets that came in the fourth quarter, helping send the game into overtime.
 Against the Denver Broncos, Whalen had 5 receptions for 73 yards, and was a crucial part to the Colts beating the then-undefeated Broncos.
 On December 21, 2015, Whalen was placed on season-ending injured reserve.
 On January 1, 2016, Whalen was waived by the Colts.

 Miami Dolphins

-On March 18, 2016, Whalen signed with the Miami Dolphins, but was waived on September 4, 2016 during final roster cuts.
+On March 18, 2016, Whalen signed with the Miami Dolphins, but was waived on September 4, during final roster cuts.

 San Diego Chargers

 On September 19, 2016, Whalen signed with the San Diego Chargers.
 In his time with the Chargers, he recorded only two receptions for 22 yards in eight games.
-He was released by the Chargers on November 22, 2016.
+Whalen was released by the Chargers on November 22.

 New England Patriots

 On December 9, 2016, Whalen was signed by the New England Patriots.
-He was released by the Patriots on December 15, 2016.
+He was released by the Patriots on December 15.

 Baltimore Ravens

-On July 15, 2017, Whalen participated in a developmental league game to provide additional film for NFL teams and scouts.
-During Spring League Summer Showcase, Whalen was the leading receiver of the game, recording 4 catches for 73 yards.
 On July 21, 2017, Whalen signed with the Baltimore Ravens.
-On September 1, 2017, he was released by the Ravens during final roster cuts.
-He was re-signed by the Ravens on October 19, 2017.
+On September 1, he was released by the Ravens during final roster cuts.
+Whalen was re-signed by the Ravens on October 19.
 He made his Ravens debut in Week 7 with four receptions for 23 yards against the Minnesota Vikings.
 In the next game, against the Miami Dolphins, he recorded a single punt return for two yards.
-He was released on October 31, 2017.
+He was released on October 31.

 Oakland Raiders

 On March 12, 2018, Whalen signed with the Oakland Raiders.
-He was placed on injured reserve on August 27, 2018, and was released with an injury settlement the next day.
+He was placed on injured reserve on August 27, and was released with an injury settlement the next day.